Man accused of graffiti threats against Detroit police to be sentenced on other charges

-DETROIT - A Detroit man originally charged with threat of terrorism in connection with graffiti threats against officers and Detroit police Chief James Craig was expected to be sentenced Thursday on several other charges.
+DETROIT - A Detroit man originally charged with threat of terrorism in connection with graffiti threats against officers and Detroit police Chief James Craig is expected to be sentenced Monday on several other charges.

 Stuart Horatio Lewis, 49, of Detroit, was charged with threat of terrorism, possession with intent to deliver marijuana, malicious destruction of a building, assault with a dangerous weapon and felony firearms violations.
 The threat of terrorism charge and the felony firearms violations were dismissed as Lewis pleaded no contest to the other three charges.